 Findings: No details were provided for the proposed signage, however it appears that the amount of proposed signage is within the total amount allowed and each sign appears to be less than 32 square feet, making them exempt from design review.
 Generally, signs are proposed to be typically located, above or at entrances, at corners, and at the parapet.
 Because the signs are all 32 square feet or much less, including the parapet sign, they will not dominate the skyline or the pedestrian experience.
-Staff suggests, however, that sign #2 be relocated to the north end of the window wall so that it does not disrupt the lantern feature.
+This guideline is met.